 “So you whiten some more, but that’s just another layer of your teeth, and eventually all the enamel is gone.
-You need your enamel so the bleach doesn’t get too far into contact with your teeth.
+You need your enamel, so the bleach doesn’t get too far into contact with your teeth.
 Sensitivity is a big issue when whitening your teeth often.
 Numbers show from my in-office treatment, 99.9 percent of people don’t experience any sensitivity.”

 If you were wondering, 89 percent of cosmetic dentists perform teeth whitening in their office, according to a 2017 survey by the American Academy of Cosmetic Dentistry.

 However, the survey also shows that in-office teeth whitening is down by almost 40 percent since 2015.
-Meanwhile, prices for the procedure staying almost exactly the same.
+Meanwhile, prices for the procedure have stayed almost exactly the same.
 This might suggest that we as a society have decided to stop bleaching our teeth, but who are we kidding?
-It’s more likely that it’s happening because of the rise of home whitening strips and remedies that save us money, like Crest that I mentioned before.
+It’s more likely that it’s happening because of the rise of home whitening strips and remedies that save us money, like the Crest that I mentioned before.

-The Most Popular DIY Methods
+Lowering the Cost of Teeth Whitening: The Most Popular DIY Methods

 Whitening strips seem to be the most popular form of teeth whitening and are anticipated to have the most growth over the next few years, Hexa research shows.
 But which ones are the best?